 For class 2M lasers, the accessible laser radiation is in the visible spectral range from 400 nm to 700 nm.
-As with class 2 lasers, operation is not dangerous unless looking directly into the beam for an exposure time of more than 0.25 seconds.
-When using optical instruments that reduce the cross section of the laser light, similar hazards to classes 3R and 3B may occur.
+Similar to class 2 lasers, it is only dangerous to the eyes if you look directly at the beam for more than 0.25 seconds.
+When using optics that reduce the cross-section of the laser light, you may see similar hazards to classes 3R and 3B.

 - Projection laser, for example in laser shows or an exhibition stand construction

-For class 3R lasers, the accessible laser radiation in the visible wavelength range is from 380nm to 780nm at a maximum of 5mW, i.e. 5 times more than for laser class 2.
+For class 3R lasers, the laser radiation in the visible wavelength range is from 380nm to 780nm at a maximum of 5mW.
+This is five times greater than for laser class 2.
 This laser class forms the transition between laser class 2 and 3B.
-These devices are dangerous to the eye!
-These lasers should only be used by persons who have been informed of the risks.
-However, the appointment (and training) of a laser safety officer is not required by law.
+These lasers can cause eye damage!
+These lasers should only be operated by individuals who know of the risks.
+However, it is not required by law to receive laser training.